MedVenture Partners

 Venture Round in 2016

-BMG is a medical company focused on the development, manufacturing, and sales of biomedical polymer materials and medical devices.
-The company specializes in research and development services aimed at creating biomaterial products and medical sutures.
-BMG offers biodegradable and absorbable polymer materials for medical applications, including domestically produced polymers for bioabsorbable sutures.
-Through its innovative products, BMG aims to provide patients with advanced alternatives, contributing to improved health outcomes globally.
+BMG is a medical company specializing in the development, manufacturing, and sales of biomedical polymer materials and medical devices.
+The company focuses on creating innovative biomaterial products, including biodegradable and absorbable polymer materials intended for medical applications.
+BMG's offerings include domestically produced polymers for bioabsorbable sutures, which provide patients with effective alternatives that enhance health outcomes.
+Through its research and development services, BMG aims to contribute to advancements in the medical field and improve the overall well-being of individuals globally.

 A-Traction